Getting Started With Search Engine Optimization

 With statistics showing that over 67,000 searches are conducted on Google every second, it is hands down, the number one search engine.
 However, there are other search engines to keep in the back of your mind.
 These include Yahoo, Bing, Ask.com, DuckDuckGo, and Baidu.
 But with Google being responsible for over 71% of all search traffic globally, most SEO practices and trends revolve around Google’s algorithms.

 Why Search Engine Optimization so important

-There are a multitude of reasons why paying attention to SEO is important.
+There are a multitude of reasons why paying attention to SEO is essential.
 But let’s look at three SEO statistics for answers.

 - Search engines account for 93% of all web traffic!
-That’s right, most people will use a search engine to find information, products, and services they might be interested in.
+That’s right, and most people will use a search engine to find information, products, and services which interests them.

-- Search engine optimization has a higher conversion rate (how often someone takes an action after finding your content) than other means of driving traffic.
-In fact, the conversion rate for SEO stands at 14.6% while it’s just about 1.7% for other outbound methods such as sending direct mail or creating print ads.
+- Search engine optimisation has a higher conversion rate (how often someone takes action after finding your content) than other means of driving traffic.
+The conversion rate for SEO stands at 14.6% while it’s just about 1.7% for other outbound methods such as sending direct mail or creating print ads.

-- After making a search online, 88% of consumers are likely to call or visit a local business they found, within 24 hours.
+- After searching online, 88% of consumers are likely to call or visit a local business they found, within 24 hours.